 Basically, every architect follows a conceptual process that begins with a few questions, some minor discussion, some schematics, and then conceptual plans.
 It continues with increasingly technical and construction-related materials and service.
 You can read more about this sequence of development in my article "The Design Process" or download my convenient yet informative Project Roadmap.
 However, this conceptual flow is a very loose sequence of activities and isn't really a true process.

 I routinely see projects at other firms run into expensive stumbling blocks needlessly.
 Perhaps half the time, the final product also suffers as a result of inadequate investigation at the project start.
 A modern house deserves a modern strategy.
 An ultra high-performance house needs a high-performance architect.
 Therefore, I've developed my own, detailed process for ultra high-performance houses, called the S.A.P.P.H.R.
 Strategy™.
-You can read more about it in my SAPPHR Strategy™ process summary page or download a thorough client manual by clicking the button below.
+You can read more about it in my SAPPHR Strategy™ process summary page or download a thorough client manual by clicking below.

 The S.A.P.P.H.R.
 Strategy™ begins with a 2-stage feasibility study.
 The first stage is a low-cost brief check to determine if the project has legs without spending a significant amount of money.
 The second stage is a detailed analysis of your needs, your resources, the options available, the outcome desired, and specific targets in over a dozen performance metrics.